duopeng/Large-gene-family-search-pipeline/README.md

 ## Getting Started
 The scripts folder contains scripts and input files for a working example, in which the the T cruzi genome is searched for mucin gene family members

+To start the analysis, first configure parameters in the shell script file "start_analysis.sh".
+Then you can either call your shell to run the file or execute line-by-line in your shell command line

 ##### Folder Structure:
 ```
 .